muldercw/DayZ-Docker-Linux/README.md

 # DayZ-Docker-Linux
-Run a DayZ Server in a linux container
+Run DayZ Server in a linux container